sharetribe/flex-docs/src/docs/references/transaction-process-format/index.md

 ---

-This reference guide assumes you know the basic idea and concepts, such as states, transitions and actions, of the Flex transaction process.
+This reference guide assumes you know the basic idea and concepts, such as states, transitions and actions, of the Sharetribe transaction process.
 If you don't, please check this
 [background article about Transaction process](/concepts/transaction-process/) first.